-Internal communications will be via radio, emails, message runner, and telephone.
+Internal communications will be via public address systems, emails, message runner, and telephone.

-External communications will be via e-mail teleparent and news bulletins, as needed, by appointed personnel only.
+External communications will be via the main communications network and news bulletins, as needed, by appointed personnel only.

 Emergencies affecting two or more schools

 In-district communications will be via telephone (to include Teleparent), if operable.
 Superintendent or designated public information officer (ordinarily Barbara Keyani) and/or principal will release information to news media and prepare necessary bulletins.
 A crisis communications center will be established to collect and release information if the emergency is of a continuing nature.